Zack Snyder's Justice League (soundtrack): Overview

 The score features reprisals of Hans Zimmer's Superman themes from Man of Steel and Batman v Superman: Dawn of Justice, as well as the Wonder Woman and Lex Luthor themes from the latter film on which Zimmer collaborated with Holkenborg.
-This is markedly different from the theatrical cut's score, which eschews many of the existing DCEU themes for John Williams' Superman theme from the 1978–87-film series and Elfman's Batman theme from the 1989–92-film series, only featuring a brief reprise of Wonder Woman's DCEU theme.
+This is markedly different from the theatrical cut's score, which uses reprisals of John Williams' Superman theme from the 1978–87-film series and Elfman's Batman theme from the 1989–92-film series, and only featuring a brief reprise of Wonder Woman's DCEU theme.
 Rather than fully re-using the Batman theme from Dawn of Justice, Holkenborg opted to create a new theme for the character in Justice League to reflect how he has developed from the tormented character depicted in Dawn of Justice.
 The theme from Dawn of Justice is briefly heard again in Justice League, albeit not as the primary Batman theme.
 As for Wonder Woman, Holkenborg reused her Dawn of Justice theme but incorporated elements of world music and electronica to revamp it.
 He decided to "showcase another side of Diana's personality" by making her theme more aggressive, as opposed to the previous approach of "softening" her theme to reflect her femininity.
 The "Ancient Lamentation" vocal motif was sung by Iranian singer Delaram Kamareh.

 The first track from the score, "The Crew at Warpower", was released on February 17, 2021.
 Holkenborg has described this score as a "national anthem" for Snyder's Justice League and has confirmed this plays during the 10 minute intermission halfway through theatrical screenings of the movie.
 A second track, "Middle Mass", was released on March 12.
 Holkenborg described the score as "fully electronic [at times], and at other times fully orchestral", incorporating elements of rock and trap.